 If that’s your diagnosis, don’t just water the plant, soak the root ball.
 Plunge the pot into a sink or pail water of tepid water and let it soak for 10 to 15 minutes.
 Then let it drain thoroughly.
 Once rehydrated, the soil will become water-receptive again and you can water normally in the future … unless you allow it to dry out too once again.

-How Often Should I Water a Seasonal Cactus?
+How Often Should I Water a Holiday Cactus?

 When Soil Remains Wet